-This quick and easy Instant Pot salmon with soy-ginger dressing and broccoli is a lovely, nutritious dinner meal.
+This quick and easy soy-ginger Instant Pot salmon and broccoli is a lovely, nutritious dinner meal.
 This is a guest recipe from The Fresh & Healthy Instant Pot Cookbook by Megan Gilmore.

 Salmon is an excellent source of protein and omega-3 fatty acids, and it comes to perfection in just minutes in the Instant Pot.
 Because the broccoli cooks even faster than the fish, you add it at the very end of the cooking process to ensure it doesn’t turn to mush.